 How To Help

-Looking to support your community?
+Want to help Grey County Thrive?
 You can start by supporting locally owned businesses.

 Do you have skills and time to share?
 Add your name to the list at TheDo to be matched to tasks and people in the community.

 Ontario is accepting donations of Personal Protective Equipment for redistribution.